Aderemi02/alx-system_engineering-devops/0x00-shell_basics/README.md

 2. The second script: to list the content in current directory
 	- ls: this is used in listing the content of the current working directory

+3. The third script: to move to the home directory
+	- cd \: this is used to move from the current directory to the home directory